Canon 1D Mark II vs Sony WX800

 The WX800 is a recent model that features in the current product line-up of Sony.
 In contrast, the 1D Mark II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1D Mark II vs Sony WX800

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark II or the Sony WX800 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.